breatheco-de/projects/p/javascript/beginner/domain-name-generator/README.md

 ## A bit of history about the project (read only if you care)

 Before the domain market was centralized and converted into a mafia controlled by Godaddy, Enom and some others.
-Eath citizends like you and me were able to buy a .com domain realtively easy.
+Earsth citizends like you and me were able to buy a .com domain realtively easy.

 In fact, this project was originally built in 2002 by one of 4Geeks teachers